Code-Institute-Submissions/thrill-seekers/TESTING.md

 - In addition, django-resized was used to format and resize the images during upload.
 This should improve the loading time of the website.
 - Another attempt was to reduce the loading time by reducing the data loaded from external resources.
 The size of the googlefont was reduced so that only latin characters are loaded and no characters used in other languages.
 Unfortunately, this has led only to a small improvement.

+### Devices and Browser Compability
+Using the Chrome dev tool, the website was tested on the available devices via the Google Chrome Developer Tools Device Toggeling option.
+At the same time, the browser window was reduced to see if the page is responsive.
+The website was also opened in the Firefox browser. <br>
+No errors could be detected.